KenwoodFox/EG-207/docs/presentations/CONOPS.md

 # System Description

-Our sensor package consisting of an
+Our sensor package consisting of an:

  - Arduino Mega 2560 (AVR) with hardware sensors
- - A student Laptop Running Labview
+ - A student Laptop Running LabView

 # Physical Environment